 I have four of these hats, in different styles and colors, and I can’t remember the last time I took a trip without one.
 They’re lightweight and malleable—you can crush them, yet they don’t crease or rumple—so they’re easy to throw in any bag.
 And, with their UPF 50+ fabric and wide brims, they offer serious sun protection. ($40–$50) —Wendy

 Travel is noisy: hotel walls are thin, planes have crying babies, and spouses snore.
-I like to fall asleep to a white noise app because of this, but regular earphones are uncomfortable to sleep in.
-CozyPhones lay flat against your ear, and the fleece headband is soft; it can even be pulled down over your eyes to act as a light-blocking mask.
-I sleep with these all the time now, and they ensure that I’m always well-rested during my trips (never underestimate the importance of a good night’s sleep for staying healthy on the road).
-Plus they’re inexpensive and easy to pack since there are no delicate parts to worry about breaking.
-I have one pair already, and I’d like about five more, including the new edition with cool-mesh lining. ($16.97–$20.97) —Billie
+I like to fall asleep to a white noise app because of this, but regular earphones and earbuds are uncomfortable to sleep with.
+CozyPhones may not be as fashionable as the new AirPods, but they lay flat against your ear, and the fleece headband is soft; it can even be pulled down over your eyes to act as a light-blocking mask.
+I travel with these all the time now, and they ensure that I’m always well-rested during my trips (never underestimate the importance of a good night’s sleep for staying healthy on the road).
+Plus they’re inexpensive ($16–$30) and easy to pack since there are no delicate parts to worry about breaking.
+They come corded or with bluetooth capability —Billie

 I hate the plastic waste that comes from drinking bottled water.
 So when I’m traveling to a place where the tap water is unclean, I bring along my SteriPEN and a reusable bottle.
 The Steripen is a small, lightweight, battery-powered device that uses ultraviolet light to purify water.
 Activate the lamp, swirl the stick in your water for a minute or so, and you’re good to go.
 I’ve used mine everywhere from India to Cambodia to Zimbabwe. ($49.95–$99.95) —Brook

 These days no one travels without a phone, but I am completely reliant on mine.
-I use a Google phone, the Nexus 6P.
-It’s not the newest model (that’s the flashy Pixel 2), but it allows me access to the real travel essential for me: Google’s phone service, Project Fi.
-For $20/month Fi gives you unlimited domestic text and calls, unlimited international texts, and then you only pay $10 per 1GB for data usage in more than 135 covered countries.
-That means using data at home is the same as using data in Italy, Rome, Cambodia, Canada, Singapore, wherever.
+I use a Google phone, the Pixel 3aXL.
+It’s not the newest model, but it allows me access to the real travel essential for me: Google’s phone service, Google Fi.
+For $20/month Fi gives you unlimited domestic text and calls, unlimited international texts, and then you only pay $10 per 1GB for data usage in more than 135 covered countries—and once you hit $60 your data is unlimited.
+That means using data at home is the same as using data in Italy, Mongolia, Romania, Canada, Singapore, wherever.
 I can check Google maps, search for good restaurants, or field emails from work without ever having to think about how much it’s costing me in roaming charges or international fees—because there are none, and you get a credit back for any unused data.
-And since I work remotely as I travel, the best part is how seamlessly Fi integrates with the rest of my Google presence: for instance, I can make phone calls or SMS Wendy from my laptop (no phone needed), and I don’t have to use WhatsApp, Skype, or Viber to talk or text with people for free (nor do I have to ask my family and friends to sign up for those).
-There are small charges for data-based international phone calls (if, for example, I can’t find my driver when I arrive at a crowded train station in Agra), but my bill is usually between $30–$40 per month only.
-The phones themselves aren’t cheap (most aren’t these days and the newest, the Pixel 2, is no exception, starting at $649) but they are beautiful and smart—and the combo of a Google phone plus the Google phone service makes an invaluable travel tool.
+And since I work remotely as I travel, the best part is how seamlessly Fi integrates with the rest of my Google presence: for instance, I can make phone calls or SMS Wendy from my laptop (no phone needed), and I don’t have to use WhatsApp or Skype to talk or text with people for free (nor do I have to ask my family and friends to sign up for those).
+There are small charges for data-based international phone calls (if, for example, I can’t find my driver when I arrive at a crowded train station in Agra), but my bill is usually between $40–$50 per month total.
+The phones come at a variety of price points—and the combo of a Google phone plus the Google phone service makes an invaluable travel tool.
 Oh, and to safeguard it, I always attach it to my purse or day bag with a lanyard—that way I can still use it freely but don’t have to worry about dropping it or having it stolen. —Billie

 Inexpensive but invaluable stocking stuffers

-There are a few small items I never travel without and therefore can never have too many of.
+There are a few small items I never travel without and can never have too many of.
 They are inexpensive but invaluable and therefore make great stocking stuffers for travelers.
 A bandana is an endlessly useful tool: it can serve as a hair tie, a dust mask, a baggage identifier, an extra handle, a pillow cover, a camera lens cleaner, a bandage, a tourniquet, a washcloth, I’ve even hung one over a car window to block the afternoon sun.
 Carabiner clips are similarly helpful, especially for securing your phone or camera to your bag.
-Every woman traveler will tell you that a scarf is an indispensible travel item—it’ll keep you warm, class up any outfit, and serve as a towel or blanket in a pinch.
-I have collected many beautiful ones in my travels, but my favorite is a budget-brand snap scarf I got from Amazon.
-It’s similar to, but smaller and much less expensive than, the popular Lululemon version.
-A line of snaps on each end can transform the scarf into an infinity loop, a makeshift cardigan, or a stay-put muffler.
-Finally, I always carry a foldable nylon shopping bag in my purse because you never know when you’re going to need to carry more stuff—supplies from a grocery-store run, a hefty souvenir purchase, or just some items you want to take out of your carry-on and keep under your seat on the plane.
-I’m partial to Ikea Knalla bags because they are sturdy, have big shoulder handles, and are super cheap ($1.49).
-The Knalla line also includes a foldable backpack and duffel for a few dollars more. —Billie
+Finally, I always carry a foldable nylon shopping bag in my day bag, because you never know when you’re going to need to carry more stuff—supplies from a grocery-store run, a hefty souvenir purchase, or just some items you want to take out of your carry-on and keep under your seat on the plane.
+I’m partial to Ikea Knalla bags because they are sturdy, have big shoulder handles, and are super cheap ($1.99).
+The Knalla line also includes a foldable backpack and a duffel for a few dollars more. —Billie

 A summer vacation

 It’s no surprise that we think travel is the best gift you can give to those you love.
-Wendy has recently taken her teenage boys to Morocco, Sri Lanka, Zambia and Zimbabwe; Brook introduced her young son to Southeast Asia and a few U.S. national parks; and Billie just returned from a culinary-themed trip through Italy with her mom.
+Wendy has recently taken her teenage boys to Uzbekistan, Belize, Morocco, Sri Lanka, Zambia and Zimbabwe; Brook introduced her young son to the Galapagos, Southeast Asia and a few U.S. national parks; and Billie took her mom on a culinary-themed trip through Italy.
 But on top of all the joys, memories, and rewarding experiences that you give someone when you give them a trip, you can also remove something: stress.
 Many popular summer vacations—say, rafting in the Grand Canyon, renting a house on the Amalfi Coast, hiking the Inca trail, exploring the Galapagos Islands, going on safari in Africa—sell out months ahead.
 The more they appeal to families, the earlier they sell out.
-By booking your summer vacation now as a holiday gift, you’ll ensure that you get the experiences and accommodations you want and that you avoid the time-consuming struggle a few months from now to pull together a meaningful, affordable, logistically sensible trip..
-For help finding the right trip idea for your favorite traveler, contact us via Ask Wendy.
+By booking your summer vacation now as a holiday gift, you’ll ensure that you get the experiences and accommodations you want and that you avoid the time-consuming struggle a few months from now to pull together a meaningful, affordable, logistically sensible trip.

 Be a smarter traveler: Read real travelers’s reviews of Wendy’s WOW List and use it to plan your next trip.
 You can also follow her on Facebook, Twitter @wendyperrin, and Instagram @wendyperrin, and sign up for her weekly newsletter to stay in the know.